I applied in the previous round. Can I apply this year with the same project?

 Are broadcast or web series eligible?

 Series are not eligible for the production grant but they are eligible for development funding.

 Yes, so long as the primary applicant (director and/or producer) is a U.S. citizen or permanent resident.

 What production-related costs are acceptable?

-Production costs may include staff, crew, travel, gear rental, office expenses, insurance and some legal costs during the production period.
-Films nearing the end of production will be considered if there are production elements remaining, such as pick up interviews.
-Post-production costs, including editing and animation, are not included in this grant.
+Production costs may include staff, crew, travel, gear rental, office expenses, production insurance and legal expenses during the production period.
+Films with principal research and development completed are especially encouraged to apply.
+Films nearing the end of production will be considered, but must have production expenses remaining.

 Is there someone I can discuss my project with before applying?